TheAndrewNguyen/CCNA-course-labs/README.md

 <br>8.
 Subnetting class C network VLSM
 <br>9. setup 3 vlans for 3 lans under one network subnetted
 <br>10.
 3 vlans and router on a stick one vlan on two differnent switches used trunking to set that up
 <br>11.
-Intervlan routing eliminated use of router on a stick
+Intervlan routing eliminated use of router on a stick with a routing switch
 <br>12. set up spanning tree protocol messed around with the port priority and cost.  also used portfast and bpduguard